chrispound/flowLearning/flow-lab/README.md

+# Flow Lab
+This lab focuses on interacting with Kotlin flows in various implementations.
+Several helper and setup functions already exist in UsefulFunctions.
+Try working through the list of questions or just start writing code with Kotlin flow.

-# Setup
+## Setup

-###This lab was made to make it easy for you to create, test, and experiment with kotlin flows.
+Import the project into Intellij

-##Unit Tests
+## Unit Tests
 There are a series of unit tests that need to be implemented or are broken

-##Some questions to help you get started
+## Some questions to help you get started
 - What is a flow
 - What is a producer
 - What is an intermediate operator?